OperatorJack/Magicka-Expanded/Magicka Expanded Package/00 - Framework/Magicka Expanded - readme.txt

 The meshes, textures, and book illustrations are modders' resources free to use in your mods, provided that you include a link to RFD's Nexus profile in your mod's credits.
 The meshes can only be used for Morrowind modding, as they are based on original MW assets; textures and illustrations were created from scratch.
 Please do not edit the .dds files (because of compression).
 Contact RFD for the source files instead.

-You may not include this mod in a compilation without RFD's permission.
+You may not include this mod in a compilation.

 ====Conflicts====
 Creating new magic effects requires creating entries in a MWSE table.
 These entries are permanent.
 This mod will conflict with any mod that uses the same spell effect IDs.
 Other authors should check the magic effect ID list before choosing an ID to prevent conflicts.